IdealAQ/aq-data-az-blob/README.md

 ## Installation
 ### ENV variables overview
 The following Environmental variables must be set.
-Setting them in .env file located in the [/src](./src/) directory is possible.
+Setting them in .env file located in the project root directory is possible.

 | ENV variable | description | exmple |
 | -------------|-------------|--------|